-ALTERNATIVE INDICATOR 2: STUDENT PROFICIENCY COMPARISON Alt Measure 2a Do math proficiency rates meet or exceed the state average for alternative schools?
+Alt Measure 2a Do math proficiency rates meet or exceed the state average for alternative schools?
 Result Points Possible Points Earned Math Proficiency Rate Comparison to Alternatives Exceeds Standard: The school's math proficiency rate is in the top 10% of alternative schools statewide.
-Meets Standard: The school's math proficiency rate meets or exceeds the average (mean) for alternative schools but is below the top 10% of alternative schools statewide.
-Does Not Meet Standard: The school's math proficiency rate is below the average but above the bottom 20% of alternative schools statewide, and the school's proficiency rate is higher than 0%.
-Falls Far Below Standard: The school's math proficiency rate is 0% or is in the bottom 20% of alternative schools.
-50 30 15 C Notes , Alt Measure 2b Do English Language Arts proficiency rates meet or exceed the state average for alternative schools?
-Result Points Possible Points Earned ELA Proficiency Rate Comparison to Alternatives Exceeds Standard: The school's ELA proficiency rate is in the top 10% of alternative schools statewide.
-20 Meets Standard: The school's ELA proficiency rate meets or exceeds the average (mean) for alternative schools but is below the top 10%.
-30 Does Not Meet Standard: The school's ELA proficiency rate is below the average for alternative schools but above the bottom 20% of alternative schools statewide, and the school's proficiency rate is higher than 0%.
-Falls Far Below Standard: The school's ELA proficiency rate is 0% or is in the bottom 20% of alternative schools.
-0 0 c Notes >
+50 Meets Standard: The school's math proficiency rate meets or exceeds the average (mean) for alternative schools but is below the top 10% of alternative schools statewide.
+30 Does Not Meet Standard: The school's math proficiency rate is below the average but above the bottom 20% of alternative schools statewide, and the school's proficiency rate is higher than 0%.
+15 Falls Far Below Standard: The school's math proficiency rate is 0% or is in the bottom 20% of alternative schools.
+0 Notes 0 Points Points Alt Measure 2b Do English Language Arts proficiency rates meet or exceed the state average for alternative schools?
+Result Possible Earned Alt Measure 2b ELA Proficiency Rate Do English Language Arts proficiency rates meet or exceed the state average for alternative schools?
+Result Earned Do English Language Arts proficiency rates meet or exceed the state average for alternative schools?
+Exceeds Standard: The school's ELA proficiency rate is in the top 10% of alternative schools statewide.
+Result Earned ELA Proficiency Rate Result Possible Earned ELA Proficiency Rate Exceeds Standard: The school's ELA proficiency rate is in the top 10% of alternative schools statewide.
+Result Possible Earned ELA Proficiency Rate Exceeds Standard: The school's ELA proficiency rate is in the top 10% of alternative schools statewide.
+Meets Standard: The school's ELA proficiency rate meets or exceeds the average (mean) for alternative schools but is below the top 10%.
+Does Not Meet Standard: The school's ELA proficiency rate is below the average for alternative schools but above the bottom 20% of Result Possible 50 30 Earned